Visit program website.

 Non-course Core Requirements

-- Learn practical aspects of conducting research, including how to work within a multidisciplinary team
+- Learn practical aspects of conducting research projects and public health initiatives, including how to work within a research team or group;

-- Launch projects with potential for developing into qualifying examination or dissertation research topic
+- Launch projects with potential for developing into dissertation research topics;

-- Decide on a dissertation mentor, if not already identified
+- Decide on a Research Advisor, if not already identified.

-- Pass two-part written qualifying examination.
+- Pass two-part qualifying examination.
 The “Core Content” section (part one) will assess mastery of core epidemiologic methods.
-The “Topical” section (part two) will establish a level of expertise related to the student's anticipated research focus.
+The “Topical” section (part two) will establish a level of expertise related to the student's anticipated research focus, by preparing a dissertation prospectus and taking an oral qualifying exam.

 - Dissertation and dissertation defense: three first-authored manuscripts developed with the mentorship and oversight of the dissertation committee and approved by the committee as publishable in the peer-reviewed literature.